JackyRay111/FIT5136_S1_2020_42/readme.md

 # EmployFast

 ## General info
-EmployFast is a text-based application which selects candidates for the Initiate Second Chance Cooperation (ISCC) mission to mars project.
+EmployFast is a text-based application for the Initiate Second Chance Cooperation (ISCC) mission to mars project.

 ## Technologies
 Project is created with: